 Walton earned his PhD in Religion & Society and MDiv from Princeton Theological Seminary.
 He also holds a BA in Political Science from Morehouse College in Atlanta.
 He serves on several professional boards and committees, which include the Board of Trustees at Princeton Theological Seminary, and the National Advisory Board of the John C. Danforth Center on Religion & Politics at Washington University in St. Louis.

-He lives with his family in Cambridge, Ma. and Atlanta, Ga.
+He lives with his family in Cambridge, Massachusetts and Atlanta, Georgia.